X Welcome To Majorca Home Page Home

 Welcome To Majorca Home Page

 A more detailed version of this route, complete with links to maps where appropriate, is available from the Route Map link on the left hand frame of this page.
-Generally speaking a coach transfer into the resort should take approximately 1.1/2 hours, however, at least one of the major tour operators is known to first drop guests off at the nearby resort of Puerto Pollensa before making the short trip over to Alcudia, which is effectively adding another 45 minutes to the already lengthy journey time.

 The original old town of Alcudia is 2 miles inland from the coastal development, and it is certainly worth a visit during your stay with parts of the town dating back to around 1300.
 What visitors may not realise however, is that it was the Phoenicians and Greeks who first settled here, closely followed in the 2nd century BC by the Romans, who made Alcudia the capital of the island.